Sharnga: Legends

 The Sharanga is notable for its employment by a number of the Dashavatara, the avatars of Vishnu: Parashurama, Rama, and Krishna.
 Rama carries the bow in his epic and is also mentioned to bear it in the Padma Purana.
 The bow is offered to him by Parashurama, the previous incarnation of Vishnu.
-In the Ramayana, Parashurama, the Brahmin warrior who is famously the scourge of Kshatriyas, regales the tale of the bow.
+In the Ramayana, Parashurama, the Brahmin warrior who is famously massacred Kshatriyas, regales the tale of the bow.
 Vishvakarma creates the bows of Pinaka and Sharanga to settle the question of the superiority of the deities Vishnu and Shiva.
 Vishnu is victorious, and Shiva presents his bow to the king of Mithila.
 Vishnu's bow is passed down to Richika, who presented it to Jamadagni, Parashurama's father, the latter claiming it after his father's assassination.
 Parashurama challenges Rama to fight him if the latter is able to string the bow.
 When the prince achieves this, the warrior admits defeat and retires to his abode.

 In a legend also featured in the Padma Purana, a number of great sages debate regarding the deity most worthy of their obeisance.
 They dispatch Bhrigu to the abodes of first Shiva, then Brahma, and finally Vishnu.
-Bhrigu finds that Shiva is occupied sporting with Parvati, Brahma is filled with the aspect of rajas, and Vishnu lays on Shesha, his feet rubbed by his consort, Lakshmi.
+Bhrigu finds that Shiva is Spending time with Parvati, Brahma is busy with the aspects of rajas, and Vishnu sleeping on Shesha, Lakshmi his consort rubbed his feet.
 When a furious Bhrigu kicks Vishnu on his chest, the latter greets the sage with warmth and considers himself to be blessed by the touch of his feet.
 Bhrigu hails Vishnu as the holder of the Sharanga as he sings his praises.

 In some versions of Krishna's battle with Narakasura, his second queen consort, Satyabhama, takes his bow to slay the asura.